rscohn2/syclreference/source/programming-model/memory-model.rst

 The memory model for oneAPI is based upon the SYCL\* memory model.
 It defines how the host and devices interact with memory.
 It coordinates the allocation and management of memory between the host and devices.
 The memory model is an abstraction that aims to generalize across and be adaptable to the different possible host and device configurations.
 In this model, memory resides upon and is owned by either the host or the device and is specified by declaring a memory object.
-There are two different types of memory objects,
-`buffers <glossary.html>`__
-and
-`images <glossary.html>`__.
-Interaction of these memory objects between the host and device is accomplished via an
-`accessor <glossary.html>`__,
-which communicates the desired location of access, such as host or device, and the particular mode of access, such as read or write.
+There are two different types of memory objects, :term:`Buffers` and :term:`Images`.
+Interaction of these memory objects between the host and device is accomplished via an :term:`Accessor`, which communicates the desired location of access, such as host or device, and the particular mode of access, such as read or write.

 Consider a case where memory is allocated on the host through a traditional malloc call.
 Once the memory is allocated on the host, a